RitaHa/selenium-py/README.md

 # selenium-py

-This repository serves as a basic Web UI test automation solution implemented in Python, utilizing the Selenium WebDriver, Pytest.
+This repository provides a basic Web UI test automation solution implemented in Python, using the Selenium WebDriver and Pytest.
+It includes simple tests for Google Search.